Saturday, September 14, 2024

 12 slices cheddar cheese

 For the eggs: Blend 12 eggs with the half and half, salt and pepper.
 Butter a 9x13” baking dish and place it on top of a sheet pan.
 Add your blended eggs to the baking dish and carefully place in a 300 degree oven.
 Add 2 cups hot water to the sheet pan to create a water bath.
 Bake for 35-45 minutes, just until the eggs are set.
-Cool slightly, then cut into 12 squares.
+Cool slightly, then cut into 12 squares. *Cut in half horizontally, then half again, then vertically in 3 rows to get 12.

 *I got this recipe/method from Home & Kind